doximity/es-elasticity/README.md

   - [ ] Search and Multi Search
   - [ ] ActiveRecord integration
 - [ ] Get rid of to_document, generate automatically based on attributes
+- [ ] Add some delegations on Document to Index
 - [ ] Define from_active_record interface

 ## Contributing